lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 {% callout "Database tags" %}
 Generally, the `CondDB` and `DDDB` tags are different for each dataset you want to use, but will be the same for all DSTs within a given dataset.

+For real collision data, you shouldn't specify these tags, as the default tags are the latest and greatest, so just remove those lines from the options file.

-When using simulated data, *always* find out what the database tags are for your dataset!
+However, when using simulated data, *always* find out what the database tags are for your dataset!

 There are several ways to access the database tags used for a specific production, but the most reliable one consists of the following steps: